094459/newsletter-oss-projects/README.md

 **sample-sonic-java-playground**

 [sample-sonic-java-playground](https://github.com/aws-samples/sample-sonic-java-playground) - is a full-stack playground application for experimenting with Amazon's NovaSonic API capabilities, built with React (v18.2.0) and Spring Boot (v3.2.0).
 The application supports invoking NovaSonic Speech to Speech model by configuring supported parameters.(#213)

+**sample-sonic-sip-server-js**

+[sample-sonic-sip-server-js](https://aws-oss.beachgeek.co.uk/4n9) provides sample code to implement an AI-powered conversation server that handles incoming phone calls using Amazon Nova Sonic in Amazon Bedrock.
+The server can access a customised Amazon Bedrock knowledge base for company-specific information.
+A flexible solution for businesses that need AI-powered phone conversation handling.(#217)

 **serverless-genai-food-analyzer-app**